 Given that the AHA advises that the daily added sugar limit for adults is 25g for women and 36g for men, the amount of sugar present in a single can of Monster Energy definitely far exceeds that limit.

-While its perfectly okay to go on the occasional sugar binge occasionally, consistently having too much sugar in your diet can lead to some notable health issues, such as:
+While its perfectly okay to go on the occasional sugar binge, consistently having too much sugar in your diet can lead to some notable health issues, such as:

 - Weight gain